seatable/python-pipeline/readme.md

 ## Deploy merge-pdfs
-After deploying openfaas and installing faas-cli, you can run `faas-cli deploy -f merge-pdf.yml` to deploy merge-pdfs function.
+After deploying openfaas and installing faas-cli, cd into path faas-function, you can run `faas-cli build -f merge-pdfs.yml` to build merge-pdfs and run `faas-cli deploy -f merge-pdfs.yml` function.
 Please note that there is an environment variable named `DTABLE_WEB_SERVICE_URL` need to be set in merge-pdfs.yml, or the function will not work.